Current Major Research Topics

 - Slides: Networked Local Power Distribution with Nanogrids from the 2nd Military and Commercial Microgrids workshop, May 2013.
 These update the presentation slides on Dynamic Nanogrid Concepts from the DOD Advanced Microgrid Concepts and Technologies Workshop, June 7-8, 2012. (a version of this also presented at the ACEEE 2012 Summer Study on Energy Efficiency in Buildings, August 15, 2012

 - Paper on Nanogrids: Evolving our electricity systems from the bottom up (May, 2010).
 Darnell Green Building Power Forum.
 Also, slides for the presentation.

 - Energy Reporting over Internet Protocol networks.
 Energy Reporting Framework and IETF Energy Management Working Group

 - Device Classification.
-Internet Draft and Presentation from IETF 82.
+Report on Simple Universal Device Classification (2014), Internet Draft and Presentation from IETF 82.
 Taxonomy of electronic and miscellaneous products (2006)